piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 ### Checking for missing values <a name = "checking_for_missing_values"></a>

 The data analysis began with checking whether the entire data set at each station contains enough information about the number of bikes in a given time period.
-As seen below, missing values ​​were noted for 29 stations (these values ​​could be recorded up to 4184, because that many JSON files constituted the dataset).
+As seen below, missing values ​​were noted for 29 stations (a maximum of 4184 could be recorded because that's how many JSON files were used in the dataset).
 <img width="400" height="350" src = figures/fig_2.png/>
 <br>